-We acknowledge that we are a research-based academic unit at a predominantly white institute of higher education and that this institution has a long history of unjust and racist practices and policies rooted in anti-BIPOC (black, indigenous, people of color) white supremacy.
-We acknowledge that the Center for Arts in Medicine has benefited from these systems of racism.
+We acknowledge that we are a research-based academic unit at a predominantly white institute of higher education that has operated within the existing power structures, historically rooted in white supremacy.

 We understand that arts and culture are among the most powerful means for speaking truth and making change.
 Yet, we understand that the arts - as a sector and collection of disciplines in this country - has a history of racist, hierarchical, and exclusionary practices, including beliefs in the superiority of European/white culture and artistic practices, appropriation of artistic and cultural practices, and theft of artistic works and cultural artifacts.